 ) are not used as implementation-specific delimiters, we can freely use them without encoding.

 Let's look at one of the most practical situations for web developers.
-When submitting a form the data can either be send via the POST or GET method.
+When submitting an HTML form the data can either be send via the POST or GET method.
 According to the HTML specification, this data should be encoded with the

 application/x-www-form-urlencoded media type in the query part.
 It subscribes that key-value pairs are coupled with the

 & sign.
 Next to that should all non-alphanumeric characters except

 . be encoded.
 Also the space character is replaced with a